Session A9

 Tecromancy: An exploratory case study of The Rebellion Group and the reuse of their videogame archive

 The UK has a long-standing heritage in developing videogames and participating in their surrounding culture.
-However, initiatives to archive around this medium can struggle with sustainability, as illustrated by the effort to establish a National Videogame Archive (NVA).
-After being set up within the National Science and Media Museum in 2008, it was effectively disbanded by 2014.
-Nevertheless, momentum around videogame archiving seems to be growing once again, as the British Film Institute’s Screen Culture 2033 strategy promises to create the infrastructure necessary for videogame preservation.
+However, initiatives to archive around this medium can struggle with sustainability, as illustrated by the effort to establish the National Videogame Archive (NVA).
+After formally launching in 2008 from a collaboration between Nottingham Trent University’s Centre for Contemporary Play (CCP) research group and the National Science and Media Museum, it was effectively disbanded by 2014.
+Nevertheless, momentum around videogame archiving seems to be growing once again, as the British Film Institute’s Screen Culture 2033 strategy promises to embrace a wider screen culture, that includes creating the necessary partnerships and infrastructure to better support videogame preservation.

 In support of these renewed efforts, this paper reconsiders the underpinning rationales for videogame archiving: Why should videogame materials be preserved?
 While previous writing has often highlighted the cultural value of games, much less has been published around users and use-cases of videogame archives.
 To explore further, the paper discusses use-cases within the videogame industry, examining The Rebellion Group, one of Europe's biggest independent studios, as a case study.
 This study was based on data collected from interviews with Rebellion’s employees, which were interpreted through reflexive thematic analysis.
 The findings not only highlight the commercial value of creative reuse but also draws on critical archival studies, to discuss how videogame archives might help address issues of underrepresentation and inequity within game’s media.
 Developing understanding of their use-value could incentivise the games industry to better support archival efforts, as well as strengthen wider advocacy, to make videogame archiving more sustainable.